Taking a fun approach to personal finance habits can help you reach big goals faster.

 4. Create a visual goal tracker

 There’s nothing like a visual motivator to help you stay focused and on track with savings or debt payoff goals.
-Have a savings goal you’d like to reach in six months or an auto loan you want to pay off a couple years early?
+Have a savings goal you’d like to reach in six months or an auto loan you want to pay off a couple of years early?
 Place a reminder of that goal right before your eyes.

 Print out a blank fundraising thermometer found online, or just draw your own with your goal at the top.
 Then color it in with a marker as you progress, until you eventually reach your target.